|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Corporate and Business Law

-An understanding of the legal context in which businesses operate is essential to the function of accounting and finance.
+An understanding of the legal context in which accounting and finance businesses operate is essential to the function of such organisations.
 The first part of the module considers the nature and sources of law in the UK and international agreements and conventions governing global trade.
 The second part explores the law of obligations as applied to international business including transportation documentation and payment.
 The following section examines different types of business organisation, their formation, constitution and financing, and how and under what circumstances they are dissolved.
-The module finishes by analysing the management and regulation of companies including fraudulent and criminal behaviour.
+This accounting and finance module finishes by analysing the management and regulation of companies including fraudulent and criminal behaviour.

 Management Information for Control

 Part of the function of accounting is to produce management reports evaluating the efficiency and effectiveness of operations.
-The process involves identifying problems and opportunities using appropriate management information systems to focus on operational costs, pricing and revenue growth.
+The process involves identifying problems and opportunities in industries using appropriate management information systems to focus on operational costs, pricing and revenue growth.
 The first part of the module examines various costing and accounting techniques before examining relevant decision-making tools and how they are used to assess organisational performance.
-The final part of the module considers how budgets are used for control purposes and the use of performance measures in different operational contexts.
+The final part of this accounting and finance module considers how budgets are used for control purposes and the use of performance measures in different operational contexts.

 Operations management is concerned with the process by which organisations transform a range of inputs into the outputs of goods and services that will be purchased by customers.
 In particular it focuses on designing and controlling processes to ensure that its operations are efficient in terms of minimising the use of resources and effective in terms of meeting customer requirements.
 It is thus the core function of an organisation that can have a major impact on the long term sustainability of the business.